 Now, five years after the birth of our first boy, we are able to travel.
 Cheaply.
 In the past year, we’ve flown to Havana, Cuba ($400 per ticket), Reykjavik, Iceland ($300), Columbus, Ohio ($75), Denver, Colorado ($50), and Vegas ($30).
 And it’s actually pretty easy to find good deals, without even having to build frequent flyer miles or sit at the airport lookin’ all goofy while hoping to fly standby.
 (I should also note that the Lawd has provided us with parents who enjoy watching their grandkids).

-I begin each flight search using Google Flights.
+I begin each flight search using Google Flights to compare airline ticket prices.
 If your dates are flexible, it’s a great tool for planning trips around the best deals.
 (You can’t be cheap and picky!)
 For example, when I planned our trip Reykjavik, Iceland, I only selected the numbers of days I wanted to stay and then hit “price graph.”
 The graph showed a four-day round-trip ticket from Los Angeles to Reykjavik from $300 to $1,500, depending on the month and day.
 Of course, in consideration of our relatively meager income and need to pay bills upon return, we took the deal.

 But Google Flights also works well if you need to travel last minute or on specific dates.
 Another example: I needed to go from San Diego, California to Columbus, Ohio on short notice.
 I put my dates in and pulled up Flights’ world map, looking to get anywhere near Columbus for a possible fly-and-drive.
+I compared flight prices to number of Midwestern destinations.
 No luck.
 But I did see a $70 flight from San Diego to Vegas on Spirit Airlines.
 Then I saw a one-way ticket from Vegas to Columbus for less than $100.
 (By the way, if you’re flying with Spirit, buy your tickets in-person at the check-in counter.
 If you buy online they charge a pretty slick “passenger usage fee” of $18 each way.
 So on a round-trip you’re paying 30-something dollars just to BOOK your ticket.)

 But wait, my parents live in Cleveland, about two hours north of Columbus.
 I wanted to see them; they curse a lot and tell good jokes.
 So I ended up buying three separate tickets: a round-trip from San Diego to Vegas, a one-way from Vegas to Columbus, and another one-way from Cleveland to San Diego.
 (I drove from Columbus to Cleveland.)
 Bonus: To make sure I made my flight to Columbus, I left a day early and stayed a night in Vegas, where I drank myself silly.
 What may sound like a hassle was actually a mini-vacation, and I spent about $400 less than I would have buying only a round-trip ticket from San Diego to Columbus.